CAST-genomics/cast-workflows/phewas/README.md

 # Running Phewas

+This directory helps run Phewas on a single target locus and all phenotypes given either the genotyped or imputed calls.
 For more information on Phewas see [PheTK toolkit](https://github.com/nhgritctran/PheTK).

 ## Quick start